dludemann/test/content/tinder/how-to-use-tinder.md

 Well, let’s start getting into our ultimate guide for how to get more matches on Tinder.

-- Keep your bio simple
+* Keep your bio simple

 We’ve said it time and time again in this article, but don’t go too nuts with this!
 Keep it simple, genuine, and don’t try too hard.
 Additionally, make sure you’ve fully completed your profile.

-- Make sure you have a range of photos
+* Make sure you have a range of photos

 Not too many — three to six is enough — but get a few different ones in there.

 You can enable Tinder’s Smart Photos feature, too, which automatically reorders your photos for you, based on which photo other users think you look best in.

-- Make sure the photos are high-quality and recent!
+* Make sure the photos are high-quality and recent!

-Of course, that’s easy for you, because you’ve [booked a photoshoot with The Match Artist](https://thematchartist.com/online-dating-photographer-near-me)!
+Of course, that’s easy for you, because you’ve&nbsp;[booked a photoshoot with The Match Artist](https://thematchartist.com/online-dating-photographer-near-me)!

-- Avoid clichés
+* Avoid clichés

 That’s in both your photos and what you say about yourself.
 Cheesy pick-up lines only work when both parties know that it’s a joke!

-- Get creative and be funny (if you are)
+* Get creative and be funny (if you are)

 If you’re naturally funny, lean into it — potential matches love it when someone can make them laugh!
 Don’t be afraid to push the boat out and get a little creative with your profile — just don’t be too weird or creepy!

-- Play with your settings
+* Play with your settings

 Try extending your maximum distance or fiddling with your age range settings to open up your dating pool a little — within reason!

-- Be yourself!
+* Be yourself!

 There’s nothing more attractive than someone who is genuine and authentic.
 Remember to be yourself and someone who matches with you will know that they’re getting exactly what they’re looking for!